DevashishPrasad/CascadeTabNet/README.md

 3. **<a href="http://chenkai.site/">Kai Chen</a>** for endorsing our paper on the arXiv to publish a pre-print of the paper and also for maintaining the Mmdetection repository along with the team.

+4. **Google Colaboratory** team for providing free high end GPU resources for research and development.
+All of the code base was developed using Google colab and couldn't be possible without it.

-4. **AP Analytica** for making us aware about a similar problem statement and giving us an opportunity to work on the same.
+5. **AP Analytica** for making us aware about a similar problem statement and giving us an opportunity to work on the same.

-5. **Overleaf.com** for open sourcing the wonderful project which enabled us to write the research paper easily in the latex format
+6. **Overleaf.com** for open sourcing the wonderful project which enabled us to write the research paper easily in the latex format

 ## License
-The code of CascadeTabNet is Open Source under the [MIT License](LICENSE.md)
+The code of CascadeTabNet is Open Source under the [MIT License](LICENSE.md).
+There is no limitation for both acadmic and commercial usage.

 ## Cite as
 If you find this work useful for your research, please cite our paper: